AminabiMohammad/Hostel-Vacancy-Management/README.md

-My project is about "Hostel Vacancy Management system", which involves creating a system to manage the availability of beds in a hostel.
+My project is about "Hostel Vacancy Management system", which involves creating a system to manage the availability of vacant rooms in differnt hostels.
 The project includes features for both students and administrators.

 i)Features for Students: